 Buying a second home as your primary residence

-There is one circumstance where it may be possible to buy a second home with a government-backed mortgage, which is when you intend to use your new home as your primary residence.
-However, keep in mind that in most cases you are limited to having one VA, FHA, or USDA loan at a time.
+There is one circumstance where it may be possible to buy a second home with a government-backed mortgage, which is when you intend to occupy the property as your primary residence.
+However, keep in mind that in most cases, you will be limited to having one VA, FHA, or USDA loan at a time.

-This means if you bought your current home with a government-backed mortgage and you are still paying off that loan, you are unlikely to qualify for a new government-backed mortgage to buy a second house.
+This means that if you bought your current home with a government-backed mortgage, and you are still paying off that loan, you are unlikely to qualify for a new, government-backed mortgage to buy a second home.
 Conventional loans do not have these restrictions.
-You can often qualify for more than one conventional loan at a time.
+You can often qualify for more than one Conventional loan at a time.